tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

                   "silence.");
          set_listen("You hear the occasional croak of frogs and the buzzing of insects.");
          set_smell("The air is thick with the smell of decay and stagnant water.");
+         add_item("trees", "The trees are twisted and gnarled, their roots submerged in " "the murky water.
+Their branches seem to reach out like " "skeletal fingers.");
+         add_item("water", "The water is dark and murky.
+You can see patches of algae " "floating on its surface.");
+         add_item("algae", "Sickly green patches of algae float lazily on the surface " "of the water.");
+         add_item("sky", "The sky is barely visible through the canopy of twisted " "branches overhead.
+What little you can see " "looks gloomy and overcast.");
+         add_item("frog", "You don't see any frogs at the moment, but you can hear " "them croaking nearby.");
+         add_item("insect", "insects", "bugs",
+                  "Tiny insects buzz around, occasionally "
+                  "landing on the surface "
+                  "of the water or on patches of vegetation.");
+         add_item("mud", (["look":"The ground is a thick, sticky mud that seems eager " "to pull at your feet.",
+                           "get":"Your stick your hands in the mud, look at them, " "then decide there are better MUDs."]));
       }

       void do_listen()